 Croatian people have always had a certain attraction to the sea.
 Naturally, a lot of them are boat owners.
 So why not rent a boat directly from a Croatian instead of doing a charter from big companies?

 And do you want to know the best part?

-This way of island hopping supports local businesses and pollutes less than traditional cruising line.
+This way of island hopping Croatia supports local businesses and pollutes less than the traditional cruising lines.
 Final pro tips, Dubrovnik, this famous city is absolutely gorgeous from the sea and will stay in your memories for quite a long time.

 2. Take a shot of adrenaline at the Cadmos Village

 In Greek Methodology, Cadmos was the first king and founder of Thebes.
 Back to present days, Cadmos is now an enchanting place, 30 minutes close to Dubrovnik.
-This atypical village of Dalmatia is an example for eco-tourism in Croatia.
-Hidden in an oakwood forest, far away from main tourists attractions, Cadmos will appeal to you by its atmosphere.
+This atypical village of Dalmatia is an example of eco-tourism in Croatia.
+Hidden in an oakwood forest, far away from main tourist attractions, Cadmos will appeal to you by its atmosphere.

 A large restaurant with a terrace on a tree welcomes hungry visitors while adrenaline junkies can test their skills among a broad range of activities.
-Hiking, archery range, biking, paintball, and slingshots, opportunity to be physically active during these holidays are numerous.
+Hiking, archery range, biking, paintball, and slingshots; the opportunities to be physically active during these holidays are numerous.